kornha/parliament/README.md

 # Contact
 Parliament is open source.
 For questions related to this GitHub repo, please [join our discord](https://discord.gg/HhdBKsK9Pq) or raise an issue in this repo.

-TheParliament.app (to be released shortly) is a commercial hosted and deployed implementation of Parliament.
-For investment information and other queries, please email <a href="mailto:contact@theparliament.app">contact@theparliament.app</a>.
+**Parliament Foundation** is a commercial hosted and deployed implementation of Parliament.
+Parliament is not affiliated with and does not endorse Parliament Foundation.
+For inquiries, contact contact@parliament.foundation.

 ## Socials
 - **Discord**: Parliament currently an official [Discord server](https://discord.gg/HhdBKsK9Pq).
 Join the Discord to ask questions.